-Do you need more information or have questions?
-Or maybe you have some positive feedback for us?
-Submit an email using the form on our Welcome page.
+Do you need more information?
+Or maybe you have feedback for us?
+Use the form on our Welcome page.
 We appreciate hearing from you and will get back to you soon.

 The Geauga Park District offers several beautiful parks for

 horseback riding.
 Their website is a great resource on where